 1. SANDED GROUT

-Cement grout comes in two types; sanded and un-sanded (also referred to as non-sanded).
-As the name suggests, sanded grout is a mortar that’s added some sand to it.
-This grout type is favourable for grout lines sized above 3mm.
-Because of the presence of sand in the mixture, the grout provides extra strength to the joints.
+Cement grout is available in two types: sanded and unsanded (also known as non-sanded).
+As the name implies, sanded grout is a mortar mixed with sand.
+This type of grout is ideal for grout lines wider than 3mm, as the sand content provides added strength to the joints.

-Un-sanded grout is excellent for bathroom floors and walls, as well as with ceramic tiles and marble.
-Natural stones perform well with this type of grout.
+This type of grout is an excellent choice for bathroom floors and walls, as well as for use with ceramic tiles and marble.
+It also pairs well with natural stone, providing a smooth, clean finish that complements these materials.

 3. FURAN GROUT

 Furan grout is made up of polymers of furfuryl alcohol, making it resistant to wear, tear, scratches, and stains.
-It has high similarities with epoxy grout and is also suitable for industrial structures.
+It has a lot of similarities with epoxy grout and is also suitable for industrial structures.

 It’s important to note that since it uses alcohol, no water is added to the mixture.
 Furan grout is best used in chemical handling areas since it has high chemical resistance.